apelonero-GladstoneInstitutes/PSFP-Bioinformatics---Seurat-Example/README.md

 Don't know any UNIX but want to get started *now?* Check out [www.usegalaxy.org](www.usegalaxy.org) for a web-application implementation of various preprocessing and analysis toolkits.
 Here is their [scRNA tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-preprocessing/tutorial.html).

-Regardless of chosen method, the end result of this process will be a "counts matrix," and this will be the basis for nearly all dowstream analyses.
+Regardless of chosen method, the end result of this process will be a "counts matrix," and this will be the basis for nearly all downstream analyses.

-[insert photo of count matrix]

 Please note that though the previous steps may be able to be run on your personal computer, it is best to have a workstation or server available for this.
 More on that later.